chuyuanliu/heptools/README.md

 ### Compatibility

+- Current:
-- use TYPE_CHECKING to avoid circular import, typehint only.
+  - use TYPE_CHECKING if possible
-- move to python 3.12 style generic typehint
+- Python 3.12: new generic type and typealias syntax